LUKEINTERNATIONAL/SMS-Portal-API/README.md

 # use `npm start` to run the server while in root dir

 other commands
-`npx sequelize migration:generate --name Models`
+`npx sequelize migration:generate --name Model`